thudfactor/elfinjohn/content/projects/current/index.md

 ---
 title: Current Projects
 description: Here are the current projects I am involved with.
-All of these anticipate a launch 2020.
+All of these anticipate a launch in 2020.
 weight: 1
 cover:
   src: postits.jpg